Rickie-Ler/me/set1/readme.md

+TODO: Reflect on what you learned this week and what is still unclear. think a lot about what future you would like present you to do writing as a process of thinking eventhough I'm still confused but it's fun to learn repo. repository dr. direction
+Inconclusion this is my rewrite readme.md because I accidently delete my previous one this afternoon

-TODO: Reflect on what you learned this week and what is still unclear. according to my first programming I had learn that need to test after done my first programming to be honest I still unclear of the word commit, push it's similar to google drive but I still confuse I know programming think first before type and always save my work
+according to my first programming I had learn that need to test after done my first programming to be honest I still unclear of the word commit, push it's similar to google drive but I still confuse I know programming think first before type and always save my work